- Affiliate Marketing Industry is set to grow to approximately $14.3 Billion in 2023 globally and $15.7 Billion by 2024

 Nearly 10,000 Total Affiliate Marketing Related Services / Companies

-Based on online directories Influencer Marketing Hub estimates that there are 9,600 affiliate related services/companies worldwide.
+Based on online directories Influencer Marketing Hub estimates that there are 9,600 affiliate related services/companies worldwide in 2023.
 These include agencies, platforms, and other organizations/apps offering affiliate services.

 Nearly half of these services/companies (4,500) are based in North America, followed by APAC (2,300), Europe (1,900), and Africa (900).